p2panda/website/_posts/2025-07-09-streams-transactions-crash-resilience.md

 > An example of a failed transaction where Parrot will loose an apple and Horse will never receive it.

+We never want to end up in a situation where a failure like that leads to the app hanging in an invalid state.
+Trying to recover a "broken" peer is especially hard when doing things without any central coordination.

+This blog post is about the strategies and design ideas we're exploring in p2panda to make p2p applications resilient to critical failures, for both system- and application layers.

 ## Processing system- and application data

 Processes usually change their internal state when receiving new data or input.
 Peers observe messages on a network and process them based on a set of rules.
 Message processing results in a new state which then gets moved into a store or database.